prometheus/jmx_exporter/docs/content/1.1.0/_index.md

 ---
-title: "JMX Exporter"
+title: "Version 1.1.0"
+weight: 1
 ---

-This is the documentation for the [Prometheus JMX Exporter](https://github.com/prometheus/jmx_exporter) version 1.1.0 and higher.
+This is the documentation for the [Prometheus JMX Exporter](https://github.com/prometheus/jmx_exporter) version 1.1.0.

 The main new features of the 1.1.0 release are:

-* **OpenTelemetry Exporter:** Push metrics in OTLP format to an OpenTelemetry endpoint.
+* **OpenTelemetry** Push metrics in OTLP format to an OpenTelemetry endpoint
+* **Pluggable Authenticator** Ability to integration a custom pluggable authenticator

 **Documentation and Examples**